dfelinto/blender-manual/manual/sculpt_paint/sculpting/editing/face_sets.rst

 .. note::

-   This operator is meant to be used interactively through the shortcut and available hotkeys.
+   This operator is meant to be used interactively through the shortcut.

 Expand Active Face Set